AakanshaChindarkar/MyPortfolio-HTML-CSSWebsite/README.md

 # PortfolioWebsite
 Name: Aakansha Chindarkar

-Email ID on Progate: asc2042001@sicsr.ac.in
+College Email ID : asc2042001@sicsr.ac.in
+Personal Email ID: aakuchindarkar@gmail.com

 Name of your Project: PortfolioWebsite

 Technologies Used: HTML, CSS

 A brief Description About Your Project:
-This project describes Infomration about Me andmy projects with the help of Progate.
+This project describes Information about Me and my projects.

 Your Github Repository: https://github.com/AakanshaChindarkar/PortfolioWebsite